 Another time you’ll have the opportunity to use khob chai is at an alms ceremony.
 The Buddhist alms ceremony is an extraordinary sight to behold.
 The philosophy that underlies Buddhism is that Buddhist monks should be free to think about spiritual matters and have their earthly concerns taken care of.
 That means the Lao people give them the gift of food every morning.
 At dawn, the monks come out from the monastery with their alms bowls, and they’re joined by citizens on the street who dish out food, usually rice.

-List Of Rules For Politeness Around The Alms Ceremony
+List Of Rules For Politeness In Lao Around The Alms Ceremony

 - Keep in mind that this is a religious ceremony.
 Think how you would react in your own place of worship where tourism is probably not even allowed!

 - Dress appropriately.
 Even if the weather is hot, Lao people always dress conservatively.